 Braised pork cheeks in wine sauce is a delicate yet powerful dish.
 Although the meat is tender and melts on your tongue, the flavour is outstanding.
 I encountered this dish on a tapas night in San Sebastian, Spain.
 Lost in a dark corner of a little plaza, in a place called “La Cuchara de San Telmo,” a heavenly place!
 It’s their star dish; they no longer have to write it down on the menu board since it’s so popular.
 It is served as tapas, which means a small portion.
-It was so good … we added to order it a second time.
+It was so good that we added to order it a second time.
 This recipe is my take on this famous dish called Carrilleras de cerdo al vino tapa!

 The trick here is to cook slow and long pork cheeks!
 They are so underrated; they should be the most expensive and exquisite piece of pork, but lucky for our wallets, it’s not… Cheeks got all the flavour, and it’s a relatively lean part.
 Its secret?
 The collagen!
 Which is a flavour bomb and, if cooked properly, gets so tender.
-For example, any piece of meat with lots of collagen, like ribs, needs a long and slow cooking process for the collagen to turn into this tender gelatine (jelly).
+For example, meat with lots of collagen, like ribs, needs a long and slow cooking process for the collagen to turn into this tender gelatine (jelly).
 Once that process is done, your meat will melt like butter on your tongue.
 A true pleasure!

 Your butcher can leave the bone on; it will come off easily at the end of cooking.
 This cut is relatively small, so one isn’t enough for a main dish; I would always make two cheeks per person.